faker-js/faker/CONTRIBUTING.md

 }
 ```

+## Documenting changes for new major versions

+Each major version has an upgrading guide eg https://next.fakerjs.dev/guide/upgrading.html

+While developing new features and bugfixes for the new release, changes are added to the migration guide to aid developers when the version is released.

+The general principle is to document anything which requires a normal user of the library to change their code which uses Faker when upgrading to the new major version.

+There are two sections

+- Breaking changes (user MUST change their code)
+- Deprecations and other changes (user SHOULD change their code but it will still work for this major version if they don't)

+Not every change needs to be in the migration guide.
+If it is too long, it becomes hard for users to spot the important changes.

+### Should be in the guide

+- Breaking changes, eg removal of methods
+- Behavior changes, eg a different default for a parameter, or a parameter becoming required
+- Whole modules renaming (eg faker.name to faker.person)
+- Locale renames
+- Changes to minimum versions eg requiring a new version of Node
+- Changes to how Faker is imported

+### Doesn't need to be in the guide

+- New locales
+- Changes to locale data in existing locales
+- Bugfixes where it's unlikely anyone was relying on the old behavior (eg broken values in locale files)
+- New methods and parameters
+- Straightforward method aliases, eg where a method or parameter is renamed but the old name still works identically.
+(Runtime warnings will already guide the user in this case)
+- Changes to locale definition files which only affect usage via `faker.fake` e.g. if a definition file is renamed, but the public API for the method stays the same

 ## JSDocs

 JSDoc are comments above any code structure (variable, function, class, etc.) that begin with `/**` and end with `*/`.
 Multiline comments start (if not being the start or end line) with a `*`.